 Click the component/primitive to find out the properties of the logic element you have selected.
-The properties of the component/primitive are displayed in the "Properties Window".
-The selected design element is also highlighted in the Chip Canvas and in the World Vew.
+The property of the component/primitive is displayed in the "Properties Window".
+The selected design element is also highlighted in Chip canvas and in World view